-If you notice a stinger in your baby’s skin, you may pull it out with your fingernails, tweezers or try scraping it out with a credit card.
-After washing the area, you may apply ice to reduce swelling and itching.
-Baking soda solution or calamine solution can be applied to relieve itching.
-If all these do not help, seek your doctor’s advice immediately.
+If you notice a stinger in your baby’s skin, you must pull it out with your fingernails or with tweezers.
+You can also try scraping it out with a credit card.
+Then, you must wash the area with mild soap and water, and apply ice to reduce the swelling and itching.
+Baking soda solution or calamine solution can also be used to relieve itching.
+If all these remedies do not help, see your doctor immediately.

-Insect bite or sting may become infected in a few days if your child scratches it with nails.
-If you notice the bite-site becoming redder, more swollen or your child has a fever, take your child to the hospital.
-Your child may need a course of antibiotics to treat the infection.
-Apart from these, if any unusual symptom is registered, you should talk to your doctor.
+An insect bite or sting can become infected in a few days if your child scratches it with his nails.
+If you notice the affected area becoming redder, more swollen, or if you see your child developing a fever, take your child to the hospital.
+Your child may then need a course of antibiotics to treat the infection.
+Apart from these, if an unusual symptom is registered, you should talk to your doctor immediately.

-If you are travelling to a country where flies, mosquitoes or other insects are responsible for spreading life-threatening diseases, such as dengue, malaria, chikungunya or yellow fever, you should talk to your health care practitioner about the same.
-You may be advised to give a shot or take medicines to help your child fight with these ailments.
+If you are travelling to a country where flies, mosquitoes or other insects are responsible for spreading life-threatening diseases such as dengue, malaria, chikungunya or yellow fever, you should talk to your healthcare practitioner about the same.
+You may be advised to give a shot or take medicines to help your child fight these ailments.